Generalisk/Unity-EasyLoadingScreen/Documentation~/BuiltInCanvas.md

 The Built-in Canvas is the default canvas used for the Loading Screen.
 It is used when no custom canvas has been provided in the loading screen settings.

-The Built-in Canvas contains A black background with A loading bar & A text box displaying the loading percentage.
+The Built-in Canvas contains a black background with a loading bar & a text box displaying the loading percentage.